Wondering which is best for you?

 Incline (and on the FS9i model decline as well) changes the slope of your elliptical path, helping you to work different sets of muscles and add more challenge to your workout.

 So they both have the option for upgraded consoles depending on which model you choose.
+Both types of consoles also have built-in workouts, iPod docks with speakers and cooling fans.

 The Nordictrack Freestride Trainers now come with an easier assembly process – snap assembly they call it.
 This means it’s almost already assembled when you get it – you only have to do a few small hookups to get it going.